blu-base/unattended-debian-installer/README.md

 the `profiles/custom.packages` files.
 The build system will download the packages and its dependencies to the install image.

-If you only want to add packages to the intall image, such as for later installation, you can add packages into the `profiles/custom.downloads` file.
+If you only want to add packages to the install image, such as for later installation, you can add packages into the `profiles/custom.downloads` file.